 Sec.
-4.2.2 Waterfront Core Official Map Established
+4.2.2 Downtown and Waterfront Core Official Map Established

-A map entitled "The Official Map of the Waterfront Core" is established as part of the Official Map established above, is to be dated as of the effective date hereof, is to be located in the department of zoning and planning and is incorporated herein by reference.
+A map entitled "The Official Map of the Downtown and Waterfront Core" and as depicted on Map 4.2.2-1 below is established as part of the Official Map established above.
 The proposed streets, public ways, public parks and other public lands and visual corridors contained therein are more particularly described as follows:

-- (a) A pedestrian easement thirty (30) feet in width along the center line of Main Street extended to Lake Champlain west of the Union Station building; - (b) A waterfront pedestrian easement fifty (50) feet in width abutting the ordinary high water mark of Lake Chaplain from Maple Street extended to College Street; - (c) A waterfront pedestrian easement one hundred (100) feet in width abutting the ordinary high water mark of Lake Champlain from College Street extended to the north property line of the city-owned lands designated as "urban reserve" and formerly owned by the Central Vermont Railway; - (d) Visual corridors and/or pedestrian ways sixty (60) feet in width along the center lines of Bank, Cherry, Pearl and Sherman streets extended west to Lake Champlain and visual corridors above the fourth floor along Main Street and College Street; - (e) The following existing streets remain: Maple and King Streets and as extended to Lake chaplain; Main street; College Street and as extended to Lake Champlain; Lake Street from Main Street to College Street; Depot Street; and Battery Street; - (f) An easement for pedestrians and bicycles twenty (20) feet in width, located adjacent to and west of the old Rutland railway right-of-way and owned by the State of Vermont running between the King Street Dock and College Street; and, - (g) Lake Street (north) modified: The portion of Lake Street is a street seventy (70) feet in width, the center line of which commences on the north line of College Street thence running northerly following the center line of existing Lake to a point intersecting the northerly property line of the Moran Generating Station extended east.
+- (a) A pedestrian easement thirty (30) feet in width along the center line of Main Street extended to Lake Champlain west of the Union Station building; - (b) A waterfront pedestrian easement fifty (50) feet in width abutting the ordinary high water mark of Lake Chaplain from Maple Street extended to College Street; - (c) A waterfront pedestrian easement one hundred (100) feet in width abutting the ordinary high water mark of Lake Champlain from College Street extended to the north property line of the city-owned lands designated as "urban reserve" and formerly owned by the Central Vermont Railway; - (d) Visual corridors and/or pedestrian ways sixty (60) feet in width along the center lines of Bank, Cherry, Pearl and Sherman streets extended west to Lake Champlain and visual corridors above the fourth floor along Main Street and College Street; - (e) The following existing streets remain: Maple and King Streets and as extended to Lake chaplain; Main street; College Street and as extended to Lake Champlain; Lake Street from Main Street to College Street; Depot Street; and Battery Street; - (f) An easement for pedestrians and bicycles twenty (20) feet in width, located adjacent to and west of the old Rutland railway right-of-way and owned by the State of Vermont running between the King Street Dock and College Street; - (g) Lake Street (north) modified: The portion of Lake Street is a street seventy (70) feet in width, the center line of which commences on the north line of College Street thence running northerly following the center line of existing Lake to a point intersecting the northerly property line of the Moran Generating Station extended east. - (h) The re-establishment of St Paul Street between Cherry and Bank streets as a public street with a right-of-way sixty (60) feet in width to accommodate pedestrians, bicycles and vehicles; and, - (i) The re-establishment of Pine Street between Cherry and Bank streets as a public street with a right-of-way sixty (60) feet in width to accommodate pedestrians, bicycles and vehicles.

-Map 4.2.2-1 Waterfront Core Official Map
+Map 4.2.2-1 Official Map of the Downtown and Waterfront Core